Vietnam.vn - Nền tảng quảng bá Việt Nam

 Úc ký hiệp ước an ninh, bảo vệ Tuvalu trong trường hợp bị xâm lược - Ảnh 1.

-Under the treaty, Australia will provide security guarantees to Tuvalu against military aggression, natural disasters and pandemics, and will have a say in the island nation's security arrangements with other countries.
+Under the treaty, Australia will guarantee Tuvalu's security against military aggression, natural disasters and pandemics, and will have a say in the island nation's security arrangements with other countries.
 Prime Minister Albanese said it was Australia's most important agreement with a Pacific island nation, ensuring Australia "will be there at Tuvalu's request for military support".

-The pact also commits the two countries to “mutually agree on any cooperation, plans or engagement with any state or entity on matters relating to security and defence in Tuvalu”.
-This includes plans in Tuvalu’s defence, police, ports, telecommunications, energy and cyber security sectors, an Australian official said.
+The pact also commits the two countries to "jointly agree on any cooperation, plans or engagement with any state or entity on matters relating to security and defence in Tuvalu."
+An Australian official said this includes plans in Tuvalu's defence, police, ports, telecommunications, energy and cyber security sectors.

-Another content committed by the two countries is that Tuvaluan citizens will be able to live, study and work in Australia, have access to education, health care and income, and support their families.
+Another content committed by the two countries is that Tuvalu citizens will be able to live, study and work in Australia, have access to education, health care, income, and family support.

-Australia will allow 280 people from Tuvalu to migrate each year to boost remittances to the island nation of 11,000 people that is increasingly affected by climate change and rising sea levels.
+Australia will allow 280 people from Tuvalu to migrate each year to boost remittances to the island nation of 11,000 people, which is increasingly affected by climate change and rising sea levels.

 Úc ký hiệp ước an ninh, bảo vệ Tuvalu trong trường hợp bị xâm lược - Ảnh 2.